The opportunity for the banking category to rise again is now

-A thought for big bank brands: The time is right to recapture the imagination of target audiences.
+A thought for the banking category: The time is right to recapture the imagination of target audiences.

 But I don’t have my fingers crossed even though there is opportunity for banks.

-As many of us know, Americans have been very angry at banks during the recent economic slump because they blame banks for the situation.
+As many of us know, Americans have been very angry at banks during the recent economic slump because they blame the banking category for the situation.
 At Stealing Share, we’ve conducted research that proves it and the anger was very real.

 But I sense there’s a temporary shift that allows the big banks an opportunity to summon up a stronger emotional connection with target audiences who are turning their anger elsewhere, primarily toward government and the political parities who are being held as accomplices.
 The coming mid-term elections are stirring this up as well as the releases of the documentary The Inside Job and the Michael Lewis book, The Big Short.